A 28nm Multiply-Accumulate ASIC Architecture for On-Chip Data Compression in MHz Frame Rate X-ray and Electron Pixel Detectors: Compressor System Architecture

 \section{Compressor System Architecture}

 In PCA-based compression, the process begins by using the matrix \( V \) from the singular value decomposition (SVD) of \( X \), which contains the eigenvectors of the correlation matrix \( X^T X \), where \( X \) represents the data to be compressed.
 In the encoding step, this matrix \( V \) is then multiplied by \( X \).
 The number of the first \( K \) eigenvectors (principal components) selected from \( V \) determines both the accuracy and the compression ratio~\cite{XPCS-SVD}.
 A higher value of \( K \) results in a lower compression ratio and greater accuracy, while a lower \( K \) leads to a higher compression ratio but reduced accuracy.
-In our design, we utilize online compression, which uses a pre-generated encoding matrix that is generated from previously captured data ahead of time.
+In our design, online compression is employed with an encoding matrix that is pre-generated from previously captured data.
+Because scientific data from a given instrument and sample type are often self-similar, they can be approximated using a common set of eigenvectors.
+A future publication will describe the general workflow for online compression that can detect drifts and reconfigure weights to handle evolving samples.
 This approach eliminates the need to wait for the entire set of frames to be delivered, allowing for real-time compression as the frames are processed.
 The detector being studied features a pixel array of 192 columns \texttimes\ 168 rows with a \SI{1}{MHz} frame rate, with each pixel value represented using 12 bits.
 Operating at a frame rate of 1 MHz, the data for each row (comprising 192 pixels) is sent to the compressor, accompanied by a data valid signal every clock cycle.
 To process the entire frame within 1 microsecond, the compressor must operate at a minimum frequency of 168 MHz.
 The detector total size is about \SI{20}{\mm} \texttimes\ \SI{20}{\mm}, where \SI{2}{\mm} \texttimes\ \SI{20}{\mm} one edge of the ASIC (i.e., balcony) is dedicated to the compressor logic.
 The pixel array area is limited to the analog front-end and analog-to-digital converters.
 The digitized pixel data is streamed to the balcony for compression.
 As illustrated in Figures~\ref {sparkpix-matmul-figure}, ~\ref {sys}, the compressor primarily performs a matrix multiplication operation, which involves a series of floating-point multiplications, additions, and accumulations.
 The weights (encoding matrix) are populated based on the applied compression algorithm, which are usually represented using one of the floating-point formats.